A Guide to Creating Compelling Snaps & Stories That Grow Your Brand

-Turning an image into a sticker is one fun way to create a stand-out Snapchat business account.
-You can take a photo of an object and then trace your finger along the edges to create a
+Turning an image into a sticker is one fun way to create a stand-out Snapchat account.
+You can take a photo of an object and then trace your finger along the edges (with the scissors icon on your Snap screen) to create a

-Taco Bell (@tacobell) recently promoted a Snapchat marketing campaign where viewers could screenshot and create stickers from a series of photos.
+For example, Taco Bell (@tacobell) promoted a Snapchat marketing campaign where viewers could screenshot and create stickers from a series of photos.

-Add text to your Snaps by clicking the button.
-Input your phrase and then hit enter.
-You can slide the text box to adjust the placement on the screen.
-To increase the size of the text, rotate it, or change the color, tap
+As mentioned above, you can add text to your Snaps.
+You can do this by clicking the button, inputing your phrase, and then hitting enter.
+Slide the text box to adjust the placement on the screen.
+To increase the size of the text, rotate it, or change its color, tap

-To add a drawing on your Snap, select
+To add a drawing or doodle on your Snap, select

 Once this setting is enabled, you can add filters to an image or video by swiping right.
 Keep swiping to choose a filter.
 You can add an additional filter by holding your finger down on the first filter and swiping right again.

-If you’re ready to become a master Snapchatter, check out this article on advanced Snapchat tips and hacks.
+To learn about other Snapchat features and hacks, check out this article on advanced Snapchat tips and tricks.